nmakes/ctl/README.md

 ## Generic Programming

-C++ uses templates to enable the convinience of type definitions at compile time.
+C++ uses templates to produce type definitions at compile time.
 This enables generic programming while still maintaining the robustness of a strongly typed language.

-But, C doesn't have such features.
-How do we solve it for C?
+But, C doesn't support templates.
+How does one solve it for C?

 ## Enter: ctemplate.